-Última actualización de la página: 18 de marzo de 2023
+Última actualización de la página: 21 de septiembre de 2023

 In today's proof-of-stake based consensus mechanism, the list of upcoming block proposers is public and it is possible to map their IP addresses.
 This means that attackers could identify which validators are due to propose a block and target them with a denial-of-service (DOS) attack that leaves them unable to propose their block in time.

 This could create opportunities for an attacker to profit.
 For example a block proposer selected for slot